satishjs2297/weather-informer/README.md

   - It takes city names as inputs with common separated values
   - It shows the weather information widget for each city.
-  - Enabled i18n and default to English and french is also enabled (lang=fn)
+  - Enabled i18n and default to English and french is also enabled (lang=ja)

 ## Getting Started